 (8) Personal guidance.

 The Careers Education, Information, Advice and Guidance programme at Hatch End High School aims to prepare our young people from the moment that they arrive in Year 7, for the world of work and to provide them with a wide-ranging and comprehensive understanding of the opportunities and challenges ahead.
 Our staff are very experienced, have been involved with Careers Education, Information, Advice and Guidance for many years and the department is directly line managed by our Careers' Leader who is also a member of the school’s Senior Leadership Team.

-Students are encouraged to use the information services and staff to research areas of interest to them and during Key Stage 3 labour market information and careers education are delivered through a variety of subjects.
-For example in Year 7 History the students consider jobs from the past that no longer exist, alongside current occupations and possible new employment opportunities in the future, whilst in Year 7 Physical Education students take on different roles such as performer, coach, umpire and official in order to gain an appreciation of the different skills required.
+Students are encouraged to use the information services and the experience of staff to research areas of interest to them and during Key Stage 3 labour market information and careers education are delivered through a variety of subjects.
+For example in Year 7 History the students consider jobs from the past that no longer exist, alongside current occupations and possible new employment opportunities in the future, whilst in Year 7 Physical Education students take on different roles such as performer, coach, umpire and official in order to gain an appreciation of the different occupational skills required.